Mai1902/SeniorThesis_MaiNguyen/thesis.md

 Despite the tremendous benefit of Jobscan, Steph Cartwritght, a Job Search Strategist and Certified Resume Writer, asserted that this applications holds several drawbacks that job seeker should keep in mind when analyzing their Scan Report [@steph_2022], including:

 - Too much emphasize on matching score: The scanned score is based on the keyword matching with keywords identified by Jobscan, while the list of keyword that ATS use may be different.
+Thus, the final score concluded by this tool may not reflect accurately on whether the candidate can land the job or not.

 - May include buzzwords such as passionate, encouraging, impact, etc. in the important keywords section - this can be a problem with keyword extraction algorithms.
+The reason is the keyword attraction algorithms of ATS may only include nouns or proper nouns instead of a complete phrase with adjective plus nouns.

 - Some redundant features for monetization: Steph claimed that some Jobscan feature such as LinkedIn optimization and Cover Letter optimization are unnecessary as ATS will not scan cover letter, unlike what Jobscan claimed, and LinkedIn profile should remain simple and personalized as much as possible.

+After evaluating two distinct tools designed to solve the Applicant Tracking System algorithm, one of which is a student research project and the other of which is a successful business in the field, a number of drawbacks are identified.
+The issue with Resume Scan is the lack of sufficient data to automate the keyword extraction processes.
+In addition, the lack of detailed position information can be remedied by having an actual data set that includes job titles and job requirements to correlate the job title to a set of keywords, thereby matching the user to an actual job title as opposed to a general field of work.
+On the other hand, despite the fact that JobScan has been demonstrated to be effective by hiring coaches, the tool is quite expensive and includes an excessive of monetized features to maximize its revenue.
+Consequently, it is essential to develop a free tool that provides both constructive career advice and keyword recommendations.

 # Method of approach

 ## Approach proposal and reasoning

-Whilst one of the most prominent Resume Optimization tool - Jobscan claims that their service boosts interview callback chance by 300%, the major drawback of such a tool is: How's about the next step?
-With a resume consists of all important keyword, the client who uses JobScan can become the desired candidate for any job title.
-However, since JobScan solely suggests candidates to include more keywords and skills that a recruiter want from them for a specific title, candidates may have a false assumption that they can get a job with more keyword in their resume.
-The truth is, a good resume, regardless of how high the matching percentage it has to the job description, only have the power to help candidate improve the chance of getting an interview, not getting the job.
-In order to improve the chance of landing a job successfully, it is important to match the candidate to the job title that is favorable to their prior degree and experiences.
+While one of the most prominent Resume Optimization tools, Jobscan, asserts that their service increases interview recall probability by 300 percent, the contentious issue with such a tool is: How about the following step?
+Getting an interview is only the first step in a lengthy employment process.
+Other rounds that are similarly challenging, such as aptitude tests, technical assessments, and behavioral interviews, await the candidate.
+Consequently, a resume keyword optimizer tool should not only consider how to create a resume that is as outstanding as possible, but it should also direct the user to a job that matches their skills.
+With a resume that contains all relevant keywords, a JobScan client can become the ideal candidate for any position.
+However, since JobScan solely suggests candidates include more keywords and skills that a recruiter wants from them for a specific title, candidates may have a deceptive belief that including more keywords on their resume will help them land a job.
+In reality, a strong resume, regardless of how closely it matches the job description in terms of percentage, can only increase a candidate's chances of landing an interview, not the job itself.
+To increase the likelihood of obtaining a job, it is essential to match the candidate with a job title that is compatible with their prior education and experience.
 Thus, the pipeline of Lander consists of two main steps:

-1. Match candidates to a cluster of job title in a job banks using Kmean prediction
+1. Match candidates to a cluster of job title in a job banks using Kmean prediction: clusters of job titles are determined by the similarity in the keyword and skills highlighted in their job description.

 2. Match candidates to top jobs within the cluster and give resume optimization suggestions